 What Is it?

-Throughout the history of both institutions Lehigh Valley Hospital – Pocono (LVH-P) and East Stroudsburg University (ESU) have worked together to address the health and social needs of our community and the region because of the natural alignment for collaboration in the educational and service endeavor.
+Throughout the history of both institutions, Lehigh Valley Hospital – Pocono (LVH-P) and East Stroudsburg University (ESU) have worked together to address the health and social needs of our community and the region.
+There is a natural alignment between the institutions that allows for collaboration on both educational and service endeavors

 The LVH-P / ESU Learning Collaborative challenges both institutions to go beyond the traditional educational collaborations and develop a multi-faceted partnership.
-This new partnership takes the form of a learning collaboration.
-A Learning Collaborative is defined as --
+This new partnership takes the form of a Learning Collaborative, which is defined as --

 ...a situation in which two or more institutions learn or attempt to learn something together.
 Unlike individual learning, people engaged in collaborative learning capitalize on one another’s resources and skills (asking one another for information, evaluating one another’s ideas, etc.).
 More specifically, collaborative learning is based on the model that knowledge can be created within a population where members actively interact by sharing experiences and take on asymmetry roles.